pip-services/pip-services-docs/content/en/python/container/containers/container.md

 #### is_open
-Checks if the component is opened.
+Checks if the component is open.

 > is_open(): bool

-- **returns**: bool - true if the component has been opened and false otherwise.
+- **returns**: bool - True if the component is open and false otherwise.

 #### open